|Blade material:||High carbon steel|

 |Handle material:||Rosewood handle|

-It is a heavy hunting type of khukuri with razor sharp blade.
+This is a heavy hunting khukuri with razor sharp blade.

-Regionally it is famous with name ‘Bhojpure" as Bhojpur a place in Eastern Nepal has brought-up many brave Gurkhas .
+Regionally this khukuri is famous with the name "Bhojpure" as it originated in Bhojpur a small town in Eastern Nepal that has brought-up many brave Gurkhas soldiers.

-Functionally it is used to during combat and fighting along with other major purposes such as cutting wood, butchering meat, cleaning bushes etc.
+Functionally this khukuri is used to during combat and fighting along with other major purposes such as cutting wood, butchering meat, cleaning bushes etc.

 Two small knives namely Karda & Chakmak are also part of this kukri.
-Karda is the sharp small knife which is typically used for carving, digging holes, skinning animals, eating, preparing kindling, whittling wood, etc. Similarly, we have Chakmak that is typically used for honing the blade and striking sparks for fire.
+Karda is the sharp small knife which is typically used for carving, digging holes, skinning animals, eating, preparing kindling, whittling wood, etc. Chakmak is typically used for honing the blade and striking sparks for fire.